 Snowmobile registration can be renewed by the owner at any Anoka County License Center.
-If you wish to renew someone else's registration, you will need either the renewal post card from the DNR or a completed permission slip (PDF) (This form needs to be accompanied by an either a 1.)
-Legible copy of the registered owner state issued driver’s license or id in addition to their signature or 2.)
-Signed by the registered owner and notarized.
-Please note, spouses must also fill out the attached form if they do not possess the renewal card.)
+If you wish to renew someone else’s registration, you will need either the renewal post card from the DNR or a completed permission slip (Please note, spouses must also fill out the attached form if they do not possess the renewal card.)

 How To Obtain Initial Snowmobile Registration